celllamb/P231_NGS/README.md

 - Multiple mapping stringency settings
 - Genome-size normalized proportions

+## Workflow

+The script follows these main steps:

+1. **Initialization and Parameter Setting**
+   - Parse command-line arguments
+   - Set up logging
+   - Define species and file paths

+2. **Genome Size Calculation**
+   - Calculate or load genome sizes for each species
+   - Save genome sizes for future use

+3. **Reference Preparation**
+   - Create a combined reference genome from all species
+   - Generate BWA index for the combined reference (if not skipped)

+4. **Read Mapping**
+   - For each mapping setting (default, strict, very_strict):
+     - Map reads to the combined reference using BWA MEM
+     - Convert SAM to BAM, sort, and index the BAM file

+5. **Alignment Analysis**
+   - For each mapping setting:
+     - Calculate primary alignment ratio
+     - Analyze primary alignments and count reads per species

+6. **Data Processing and Calculations**
+   - Calculate raw and normalized proportions for each species
+   - Compute confidence intervals using bootstrap method

+7. **Results Output**
+   - Save detailed results to TSV file
+   - Generate visualization of mapping results

+8. **Logging and Cleanup**
+   - Log analysis completion
+   - Clean up temporary files (if any)

+This workflow is designed to efficiently process large genomic datasets and provide accurate species proportion estimates with associated confidence intervals.

 ## Alignment Definitions

 To better understand the analysis results, it's important to be familiar with the following alignment types: